-For details on protocols, see Chapter 4, "Changing Protocol Settings" in this User Guide and the Feature Extraction 12.1 Reference Guide.
-Protocols contain the values for the parameters used by Feature Extraction algorithms to calculate intermediate and final results.
-See "Feature Extraction Process" on page 18.
-When you install Feature Extraction, default protocols are loaded into the database - one protocol for each microarray type (CGH, ChIP, GE1, GE2, and miRNA).
-The protocols are identified using the following naming convention: <Type><Version><Date>.
-For example, CGH_1201_Sep17.
-These protocols are updated automatically, or manually depending on the eArray settings in the program.
+For details on protocols, see Chapter 4, "Changing Protocol Settings in this User Guide and the Agilent Feature Extraction for CytoGenomics Reference Guide.
+Protocols contain the values for the parameters used by Feature Extraction for CytoGenomics algorithms to calculate intermediate and final results.
+See "Feature Extraction Processes" on page 16.